Min Aung Hlaing: 2016–2020: Transition to National League for Democracy rule

-On 1 February 2021, Min Aung Hlaing detained elected leaders including President Win Myint, State Councillor Aung San Suu Kyi and declared himself as commander in chief of Myanmar, one day before democratically-elected members of parliament were scheduled to be sworn in as members of the Assembly of the Union.
-The following day, he established the State Administration Council as the country's interim ruling body.
+On 1 February 2021, Min Aung Hlaing detained elected leaders including President Win Myint, State Counsellor Aung San Suu Kyi and declared himself as Commander-in-chief of Myanmar, one day before democratically elected members of parliament were scheduled to be sworn in as members of the Pyidaungsu Hluttaw (Assembly of the Union).
+The following day, he established the State Administration Council (SAC) as the country's interim ruling body.

 On 22 May 2021, Min Aung Hlaing gave his first interview since the coup to Hong Kong-based Chinese language Phoenix Television.
 During the interview, he referred to deposed leader Aung San Suu Kyi and he said that she "is in good health.
 She is at her home and healthy.
 She is going to face trial at the court in a few days."
 On the same day, Myanmar Now reported that shortly after the coup, Min Aung Hlaing appointed himself indefinitely as the commander-in-chief and therefore the de facto leader of Myanmar.

 Six months after the coup, on 1 August 2021, Min Aung Hlaing formed a caretaker government and established himself as the country's prime minister.
 He also remains the Chairman of the SAC.

+Myanmar civil war

 After four pro-democracy activists were executed on 24 July 2022, the chairman of the ASEAN, Hun Sen, UN representatives, and Western leaders condemned the executions.

-On 7 September 2022, Min Aung Hlaing met with Russian President Vladimir Putin on the sidelines of an economic meeting in eastern Russia, the first time that the pair have met since the coup.
+On 7 September 2022, Min Aung Hlaing met with Russian president Vladimir Putin on the sidelines of the Eastern Economic Forum (EEF), in Vladivostok, Russia, the first time that the pair have met since the 2021 coup.

+Presidency

-In January 2023, Min Aung Hlaing enacted a new electoral law aimed at rigging the next general election in favor of the military proxy party, the Union Solidarity and Development party.
-He is himself considered a likely USDP nominee for President of Myanmar in the subsequent presidential election.
+In January 2023, Min Aung Hlaing enacted a new electoral law aimed at rigging the next general election in favor of the USDP.
+He is himself considered a likely USDP nominee for President in the subsequent presidential election.

 Min Aung Hlaing refused to give up his emergency powers when they were constitutionally set to expire on 1 February 2023, further delaying new elections.